 The atmosphere for me is like a blanket covering the earth.
-Due to the increasing concentration of greenhouse gases (methane, carbon dioxide, nitrogen oxides, water vapor etc.) being released daily into the atmosphere mainly by human activities, the warmth of the sun rays being reflected by the earth are not sufficient to disperse these gases back into outer space, and thus the heat from the sun is trapped in the atmosphere causing global warming.
+Due to the increasing concentration of greenhouse gases (methane, carbon dioxide, nitrogen oxides, water vapor etc.) being released daily into the atmosphere mainly by human activities, the warmth of the sun rays being reflected by the earth are not sufficient to disperse these gases back into outer space.
+Thus, the heat from the sun is trapped in the atmosphere causing global warming.

 My early love for the earth

 While growing up in the southwest part of Nigeria, I always woke up to the smell of fresh air and beautiful vegetation.
 We had flowers, shrubs and trees planted all around my compound.
 As a girl-child, my duty was to sweep the compound and put the leaves and other things for decaying into the compost heap.
 Later we would use the manure to fertilize our vegetable garden.
 We also had a huge incinerator where my father would take care of things for burning.
 As a 10-year old girl, I was given the duty in school to sweep my principal's office.
 I always brought fresh flowers from home and arranged them on her table.
 She was very touched by that gesture.
 Before I knew it, some members of the staff started asking me for flowers and I became known as “the flower girl”.

 I love an orderly environment because I know that it facilitates good health and helps to give me purer oxygen that I need to breath.
 To this day, whenever I enter a compound, I always look for flowers.
 Wherever I find none, I start planting.
 In 2008, I came for my formation studies to the compound of the Institute for Formators in Jos, Plateau state.
 There were no beautiful flowers in the compound.
 Some were dried up or struggling to survive.
 I picked up the task of re-planting flowers and beautifying the compound.
 People entering the compound started appreciating my effort and now everyone has come to love the compound.